Husseinfadhel/SAPI/README.md

 Student Management System Fastapi

 ## To using alembic for db migration
-be sure to modify env.py file
+be sure to modify env.py file then:

 ``` alembic init alembic```,